 3.3-5-ETS1-1.
 Define a simple design problem that reflects a need or a want.
 Include criteria for success and constraints on materials, time, or cost that a potential solution must meet.*

 3.3-5-ETS1-2.
-Generate several possible solutions to a design problem.
+Generate several possible solutions to a given design problem.
 Compare each solution based on how well each is likely to meet the criteria and constraints of the design problem.*

+Clarification Statement:

+Examples of design problems can include adapting a switch on a toy for children that have a motor coordination disability, designing a way to clear or collect debris or trash from a storm drain, or creating safe moveable playground equipment for a new recess game.

 3.3-5-ETS1-4(MA).
 Gather information using various informational resources on possible solutions to a design problem.
 Present different representations of a design solution. *

 Clarification Statements: